trey/treypiepmeier/src/words/cassette-nest-update-3-ordering.md

 Here’s what my `/ready` page on Cassette Nest looks like right now:

-{% include components/img name: 'ready-to-process' ext: 'png' caption: 'A table showing film ready to process.' %}
+{% include components/img name: 'ready-to-process' ext: 'png' alt: 'A table showing film ready to process.' %}

 I can quickly see everything I need to place an order.
 Everything is tallied up both for film type (Color, Slide, Black & White) and format (35mm, 120), and how many things (if any) need to be pushed or pulled.